-- The primary\conninfo and restore\command parameters are copied from an existing standby to the primary node are and stored in memory - The primary database is stopped. - If you are using a VIP, the address is released from the primary node. - A standby is promoted to replace the primary node and acquires the VIP. - The address of the new primary node is added to the primary\conninfo details stored in memory. - If the application.name property is set for this node, the application\name property is added to the primary\conninfo information stored in memory. - The recovery settings that were stored in memory are written to the postgresql.auto.conf file.
+- For server version 11, the recovery.conf file is copied from an existing standby to the primary node.
+For server version 12 and later, the primary\conninfo and restore\command parameters are copied and stored in memory. - The primary database is stopped. - If you are using a VIP, the address is released from the primary node. - A standby is promoted to replace the primary node and acquires the VIP. - The address of the new primary node is added to the recovery.conf file or the primary\conninfo details are stored in memory. - If the application.name property is set for this node, the application\name property is added to the recovery.conf file or the primary\conninfo information is stored in memory. - If you're using server version 12 or later, the recovery settings that were stored in memory are written to the postgresql.auto.conf file.
 A standby.signal file is created. - The old primary is started; the agent resumes monitoring it as a standby.